 There are several criteria used to determine if a sexual addiction is present.
 One of the most telling is that the behavior continues despite negative consequences.
-For example, getting fired from three jobs in succession for viewing pornography at work or contracting STDs due to unprotected escort sex, not once, but four times.
+For example, getting fired from several jobs in succession for viewing pornography at work or contracting STDs due to unprotected escort sex, not once, but three times.

 Distorted thinking is a major contributor to the inability to alter or stop sexual behavior even when consequences are severe.
 Three types of distorted thinking are especially powerful and make up this troublesome trio.